Learn to Meditate: Popular Types of Meditation (for Beginners)

-Now move your attention to your energetic heart center in the middle of your chest.
-Imagine a ball of beautiful golden light.
+Now imagine a ball of beautiful golden light in your energetic heart center in the middle of your chest.
 The light is warm and inviting.
-Feel the glow and the warmth.
+Feel its glow and warmth.

-Now the ball of light slowly and steadily opens.
-Light spills out, flowing towards you as if opening its arms, inviting you inside.
+Now this ball of light slowly and steadily opens.

-You happily enter and find yourself inside the beautiful sphere filled with golden light.
-It feels warm, and safe.
+You move your awareness and now feel you’re entering this beautiful sphere.
+The golden light feels warm, and safe.
 Wondrous and also familiar.
 This is simply a deep, calm space inside yourself.

 Right at the centre you see a flower mandala, a circle filled with flowers in beautiful patterns and colours.

-At the head of the circle sits a being.
+Someone sits at the head of the circle.
 An energy radiate from them.